ApacheThunder/nrioTool/README.md

 	4. Ability to boot into bootstrap program to launch files on cart.
 Allows booting udisk updator as a result so can recover a bricked cart!

 Credits for improvements to file read logic go to lifehackerhansol.
+Credit to SylverReZ for bug testing and photo compilation of known N-Card clones.